Kaiser-Yang/blink-cmp-git/README.md

 reload the cache: `BlinkCmpGitReloadCache`.
 This command will clear all the cache and if `use_items_pre_cache` is enabled (default to `true`), it will pre-cache again.

-You can bind the command to a key or create a vim autocommand to reload the cache when your `cwd` changes.
+You can bind the command to a key or create a vim auto command to reload the cache when your `cwd` changes.

 > [!NOTE]